ankurk91/laravel-bundler/readme.md

 * Extract all css to a separate file (based on entry)
 * Accepts css/scss file as entry
 * Extract all vendor js to a separate file
-* Clean output directories just before successful build
+* Clean the output directory before emitting the assets
 * `mix-manifest.json` compatible with Laravel's `mix()` helper
 * Load environment variables from `.env` file that are prefixed with `MIX_` :wink:
 * Intelligent SourceMap based on mode